Richrocksmy/bouncybouncy/README.md

 TODO

 Auto resize canvas on window resize
-Weakmap or symbols for private members?
+Weakmap or symbols for private members? can' do this[_symbol].prop

 Minify / uglify code